 In the options market, risk reversals in dollar/yen

-showed a further bias toward yen weakness.
+showed a further bias towards yen weakness.
 Risk

 reversals from one-month up to four-years were

-skewed toward dollar calls or yen puts, reflecting increased
+skewed towards dollar calls or yen puts, reflecting increased

 confidence among investors to bet against the Japanese currency.